Showing posts with label Quality Comics. Show all posts

 Art by Ernie Chua/Chan

-Since then, post-Crisis on Infinite Earths, almost all the Quality heroes and heroines have been integrated into whatever the DC Universe currently is, largely thanks to Roy Thomas' integrating the Golden Age Quality/Fawcett/Fox characters into the All-Star Squadron!
+Since then, post-Crisis on Infinite Earths, almost all the Quality heroes and heroines have been inserted into whatever the DC Universe currently is, largely thanks to Roy Thomas' integrating the Golden Age Quality/Fawcett/Fox characters into the All-Star Squadron!

 But Ghost of Flanders didn't even make it to a group shot in any of those stories!